tshepang/blog/content/top visual effects.md

 4.  -   The Lord of the Rings: The Return of the King
     -   The Matrix

-5. Pirates of the Caribbean: Dead Man\'s Chest
+5. Pirates of the Caribbean: Dead Man's Chest
 6. [Avatar]
 7. [Battleship]
 8. [Thor: The Dark World]